 It’s also common to experience anhedonia, feel better, and then get hit with another wave later in the recovery process.

-Because anhedonia is unpredictable and can lead to relapse, it’s important to stay in communication with your doctor or mental health specialist to get additional support during these episodes.
+Because anhedonia is unpredictable and can lead to relapse, it’s important to communicate with your doctor or mental health specialist to get additional support during these episodes.

 After a while, however, it will go away completely.